Praveen4283/servicefix/README.md

 # ServiceFix - Service Desk & Support Ticket System

+*Last Updated: May 28, 2024*

-A comprehensive service desk and ticket management system built with React, Node.js, and MongoDB.
+A comprehensive service desk and ticket management system built with React, Node.js, and PostgreSQL.

 ## Features